ellistarn/kubernetes-iteration-toolkit/operator/README.md

 helm repo add kit https://awslabs.github.io/kubernetes-iteration-toolkit/ helm upgrade --install kit-operator kit/kit-operator --namespace kit --create-namespace --set serviceAccount.create=false
 ```
 Once KIT operator is deployed in a Kubernetes cluster.
-You can create a new Kubernetes control plane and worker nodes by following these steps in any namespace in the substrate cluster
+You can create a new Kubernetes control plane and worker nodes by following these steps in any namespace in the environment cluster

 1. Provision a control plane for the guest cluster